MikeDP/log2udp/README.md

 to a remote logger to provide a simple centralised logging system.

-The UDP handler produces a log message as a `logging.logRecord` dict and uses JSON rather than pickle to encode the UDP packet.
+The UDP handler produces a log message as a `logging.logRecord` dict and uses JSON rather than pickle to encode the dict into a UDP packet and then transmits it to the remote listener.
+The listener can be anywhere and